gzs0061/Rick-and-Morty-API/README.md

 Created as part of my Mobile 2 class at Auburn University.
 This utilizes the Rick and Morty API (https://rickandmortyapi.com/).

 I wanted to rework it so that it could include images for each character.

+To run open in Xcode, build and explore with the simulator.